 Black olives, which have been allowed to ripen on the vine, contain monounsaturated fats — just like the oil that’s made from them.
 Eating foods with monounsaturated fats instead of foods with saturated fat can lower "bad" (LDL) cholesterol, which in turn lowers the risk of heart disease and stroke.

 Red cabbage, which has a purple hue, is a surprising sandwich topper with high crunch power.
-Cabbage is high in antioxidants, fiber, vitamin C, and vitamin K, which is good for bone health.
+Cabbage is high in antioxidants, fiber, vitamin C, and vitamin K, which is good for bones.

 Top Image Credit: Aneta_Gu/Shutterstock